[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 A brief explanation of each of the three settings is as follows.

-This setting is possible, but how does DHCP allocate IP addresses?
+This is the setting, but how is DHCP assigned an IP address?

 More specific movements of DHCP

-To use DHCP, the DHCP client must be able to receive an IP address.
+To use DHCP, the DHCP client must be in a state that can receive IP addresses.

 This is the situation on Windows.
 By default, Windows is set to receive DHCP, so you don't need to worry about it too much.